A lot of people despise Delhi.

 Delhi is polluted, congested, dirty, smelly, loud, and scams are rampant.
-The air is toxic to breathe, you receive non-stop hassle as you walk around, and the sheer number of people leaves you feeling claustrophobic.
+The air is toxic to breathe, you receive non-stop hassle when you walk around, and the sheer number of people can leave you feeling overwhelmed.
 It’s maddening at times.

 Am I selling this city to you yet?